-- □ A Windows 95/98 or Windows NT workstation with 50 MB of available disk space. - The Windows 95/98 workstation must be running Novell[®] Client[TM] version 3.1 or later and Support Pack 1 or later. - The Windows NT workstation must be running Novell Client for Windows version 4.6 or later and Support Pack 1 or later. - \Box PS/2 or serial mouse recommended, but not required.
+- □ A Windows 95/98, Windows NT, Windows 2000, or Windows ME workstation with 50 MB of available disk space. - The Windows 95/98 and Windows ME workstations must be running Novell[®] Client[TM] version 3.3 or later and Support Pack 1 or later - The Windows NT and Windows 2000 workstations must be running Novell Client for Windows version 4.8 or later and Support Pack 1 or later

+\square PS/2 or serial mouse recommended, but not required.